 (c) Notice of infraction.

-3521.7 DOEE may issue a notice of violation to notify a building owner of a violation under §§ 3516 through 3520 and any potential fine if the violation is not corrected.
+3521.6 DOEE may issue a notice of violation to notify a building owner of a violation under §§ 3517 through 3520 and any potential fine or penalty if the violation is not corrected.
 A notice of violation does not impose a fine.

-3521.8 DOEE may issue an enforcement notice to assess a fine or penalty for a violation under §§ 3516 through 3521.
+3521.7 DOEE may issue an enforcement notice to assess a fine or penalty for a violation under §§ 3517 through 3520.
 An enforcement notice may be appealed to DOEE pursuant to the instructions provided in the notice.